isha-wadekar/land_records_modernization_programme_regression_analysis/README.md

-Amalysis of Digital India Land Records Modernization Programme The Government of India has been digitizing the land records in its villages as part of its Digital India Land Records Modernization Programme under the Depart- ment of Land Resources within the Ministry of Rural Development.
+Analysis of Digital India Land Records Modernization Programme

+The Government of India has been digitizing the land records in its villages as part of its Digital India Land Records Modernization Programme under the Depart- ment of Land Resources within the Ministry of Rural Development.
 The dataset dilrpmp.xlsx (uploaded in Goole Classroom) provide some details of the exist- ing status of the program for each state (accessed and compiled for the DILRMP website).
 The variable map_total gives the total number cadastral maps, and